 where $I_k(z)$ is the modified Bessel function of the first kind~\cite{NIST:hndbk:2010}.

-An important point is that, at sufficiently large $|\alpha_1|$ and $|\alpha_2|$, Poisson distributions that enter Eq.~\eqref{eq:1} can be approximated using the probability density functions of the normal distributions with mean and variance both equal to the mean of the corresponding Poisson distribution, $\lambda_i=\eta_i |\alpha_i|^2$.
-Then, in the continuum limit where summation in Eq.~\eqref{eq:poisson} is replaced with integration, the Skellam distribution~\eqref{eq:accurate} can be approximated assuming that the amplitude of the local oscillator, $\left|\alpha_L\right|$, is large (the strong-LO approximation) and we can apply the convolution formula for Gaussian probability densities
+An important point is that, at sufficiently large $|\alpha_1|$ and $|\alpha_2|$, Poisson distributions that enter Eq.~\eqref{eq:1} can be approximated using the probability density functions of normal distributions with mean and variance equal to the mean of the corresponding Poisson distribution, $\lambda_i=\eta_i |\alpha_i|^2$.
+Then, in the continuum limit where the summation in Eq.~\eqref{eq:poisson} is replaced by integration, the Skellam distribution~\eqref{eq:accurate} can be approximated assuming that the amplitude of the local oscillator, $\left|\alpha_L\right|$, is large (the strong-LO approximation) and we can apply the convolution formula for Gaussian probability densities

-The above procedure immediately leads to the Gaussian approximation of the form:
+The above procedure immediately leads to the Gaussian approximation of the following form:

 where

 is the average of the phase-rotated quadrature operator of the signal mode given by